corellium/webplayer-client-examples/webplayer-example-vanilla-js/README.md

 Your API token should be kept private and secure at all times.

-In order to use the Webplayer you will need to exchange the API token for a JWT.
+To use the Webplayer you will need to exchange the API token for a JWT.
 You can do this by creating an API proxy in Express.js or another server-side language.

+This example will use an existing instance that you have already configured.
+This instance should exist alone in a project.
+- Note: Each Webplayer device should be run in its own Corellium project.
+If your Webplayer device shares a project with other devices, those devices will likely be deleted.

 ## Server-side app code